4 Tailwind Blog Card Components for Your React and Next.js App

 Blogging is considered a key part of this strategy.

-Despite recent updates from Google and advancements in language model software, blogging remains one of the best sources of marketing.
+Despite recent updates from Google and advancements in large language model software, blogging remains one of the best sources of marketing.

-Today, I will share a responsive blog card component UI with 2 variants built with React and Tailwind CSS.
+Today, I will share a responsive blog card component UI with 4 variants built with React and Tailwind CSS.
 To use these UI components in your project, all you need to do is copy and paste.

-Blog Section UI | Vertrical Card
+Blog Section UI | Vertical Card

 This is what our blog card section looks like:

-Blog Card Sectio UI
+Blog Card Section UI

 Blog Card Component Code | Variant 1